 While the Hebrew language has words for its numerals (one, two, three, etc.) and its ordinals (first, second, third, etc.), there is a shorthand used to shrink the space down considerably when writing numbers.

-The first nine letters of the alphabet mark out the numbers 1 through 9, with the following 13 letters marking off values between 10 and 400.
+The first nine letters of the alphabet mark out the numbers 1 through 9.
+The following 13 letters mark off values between 10 and 400.
 An additional symbol is added to help with numbers over 1,000.

-When people attempt to learn to read Hebrew, their biggest struggle is often in how “foreign” the language seems at first.
-These students will continue to struggle unless they take the necessary time to learn the alphabet well, and get comfortable reading from right to left.
+When English-speakers first explore how to learn Hebrew, they can feel like their linguistic world has been turned on its head.
+These students will struggle unless they take the necessary time to learn the alphabet well, and get comfortable reading from right to left.

-There are a number of solutions to learn how to read Hebrew with greater fluency, but the trick is consistency of exposure to the text.
+There are a number of solutions to learn to read Hebrew with greater fluency, but the trick is consistency of exposure to the text.
 Students should practice daily as opposed to weekly, even if it’s for shorter amounts of time.
+Even fifteen minutes a day can get you farther than putting in an hour a week.

 When you study Hebrew, you have to remember that you’re learning when you recall the language, not when you review it.
-So make sure you have time to actually recall what you are learning.
+So, make sure you have time to recall what you are learning.
+This means integrating elements of the language into your daily life.
+See if you can apply your vocabulary throughout your day.
+In time, these words and phrases will become second nature.

-Don’t just read, but force yourself to write down phrases and sentences.
-If this happens with consistency you will find that whatever you force your brain to recall, it will remember!
+One of the best ways to learn Hebrew, or any other language, is to actually write down phrases and sentences rather than just speak them.
+With consistent practice, you will find that whatever you force your brain to recall, it will remember!

 Our brains are wired to remember things that interest us.
 Why do you want to learn how to read Hebrew?
 Are you taking a trip to Israel soon?
 Keeping your reasons top-of-mind will help you stay motivated along the way.